 The catenary array is the most complex type of kelp farming system.
 Unlike simpler arrays that use two anchor points, the catenary array secures a matrix of closely spaced grow lines with fewer, but larger, anchors at the corners.
 These anchors are connected by curved horizontal lines, known as catenary framing lines, which secure the grow lines.
 This system can accommodate up to 55 lines spaced only a few feet apart.
 Due to its size and capacity, it requires significantly larger anchors and buoys compared to simpler systems.
 For example, a farm in Kodiak uses pairs of 800-pound anchors at each corner.
 A catenary array can produce several hundred thousand pounds of kelp on a single site.
 However, this system demands a thorough understanding of local nutrient levels, as many areas may not support such high biomass.

-Seaweed buoyancy considerations
+Seaweed density and buoyancy considerations

 A key challenge is finding the right balance between maximizing available water space for seaweed farming and preventing the kelp from competing with each other for light and nutrients, which can slow down their growth.
 It's also important to consider that different types of seaweed require different farming systems.
 For example, ribbon kelp and sugar kelp are sinking seaweeds that need buoys to keep them close to the surface, while bull kelp is a floating seaweed that needs weights added to optimize space usage.
 Farmers are currently experimenting to determine the best depth and spacing for seeding the growing lines for each type of kelp.